candleshine/DumbPin/docs/project_roadmap.md

 ### Acceptance Criteria
 - User can upload JPG, PNG, and GIF images up to 5MB
+- User can select and upload multiple files at once
+- User can drag and drop files for upload
 - Uploaded images display with correct aspect ratio
 - System provides feedback on upload progress and success/failure
 - Images persist between sessions
+- Interface is responsive and mobile-friendly

 ### Test Cases
 - Upload valid image files of each supported format
+- Upload multiple files simultaneously
+- Test drag and drop functionality
 - Attempt to upload oversized files (>5MB)
 - Attempt to upload unsupported file types
 - Verify image retrieval with correct metadata
+- Test responsive behavior on mobile devices

 ## Phase 2: Basic Pin Functionality (2 Weeks)